MadelynTav/Welcome_HackTrafficking4Good/projects/top_100_sex_reviewers/README.md

 ## Top 100 Sex Reviewers ##

-<b>Project Background: </b> John board sites, also known as sex buyer review sites, are web forums where potential and active buyers review prostituted individuals and venues (think a Yelp for paid sex).
-These portals contain a wealth of information on marketplace trends, buyer / exploiter behavior, illicit activity venues, and connections to victims / trafficked women.
+<b>Project Background: </b> “John boards” are sites where prospective and high frequency buyers review individuals and venues  associated with the illegal sex trade (think a Yelp for paid sex).
+By actively participating in these sites, these buyers move into the category of “promoting” or facilitating the illegal sex marketplace.
+This is the primary engagement portal for the highest frequency buyers – i.e. those buyers who represent only 5% of the market but account for 50% of all transactions.
+They are also the source of a disproportionate share of the revenue that fuels the sex trade and attracts traffickers.
+These sites contain important data to help law enforcement identify the leading facilitators of exploitation while also generating leads to uncover victims / trafficked women.

-<b>Project #1:</b> Create a profiling tool that analyzes the most frequent reviewers on popular sex buyer review sites including:
+<b>Project #1:</b> Create a profiling tool that analyzes the most frequent reviewers on popular sex buyer review sites capturing

 <ol>
 <li>Rubmaps </li>